moughxyz/viberunner/ExampleApps/dotfile-editor/README.md

 # 🔧 Dotfile Editor

-A powerful dotfile editor for Vibeframe that helps you manage and edit your configuration files (.bashrc, .zshrc, .gitconfig, etc.) with Monaco editor integration.
+A powerful dotfile editor for Viberunner that helps you manage and edit your configuration files (.bashrc, .zshrc, .gitconfig, etc.) with Monaco editor integration.

 ## Features